 Kobe University is hundreds of kilometers from the areas directly affected by this disaster, and are therefore able to continue our work, even as we keep in our hearts the hundreds of thousands directly affected.
 The academic activities of the Japanese accounting society and the Review, likewise, go on as before.
 We continue to welcome submissions to the Review, and to your support in the future.

-GREETINGS FROM THE EDITOR IN CHIEF
+GREETINGS FROM THE FOUNDING EDITOR

 Accounting is a system of tracking resource flows, and estimating and disclosing profits of corporations operated with efforts to resolve several organizational problems.
 This system has functioned and still functions in all societies with significant economic production and exchange.
 In modern societies, accounting systems influence the flow and accumulation of funds at both domestic and international levels.
 The estimation, results, and disclosure of profits play an important role in this influence.
 If the ultimate objective of accounting scholarship is the empirical interpretation and elucidation of the entire spectrum of accounting phenomena, research in this discipline presents vast possibilities.
 Accounting influences various aspects of society concurrently within different cultural contexts of societies.
 This new English-language journal, The Japanese Accounting Review, aims to present the world with quality research on diverse themes relating to accounting, thereby helping improve the economic welfare of societies around the world through better accounting systems.
 We welcome submissions, which will be judged solely on the basis of quality, not on the status of the hypothesis, methodology, or the author.